AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

 The [!UICONTROL Measure] tab helps you evaluate how effectively your [!DNL Amazon Ads] reached your audience and whether impressions drove measurable customer actions.
 After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports for campaigns that have already run.
-Campaign and conversion event data is sourced automatically from your [!DNL AMC] instance, no additional data upload is required.
+Campaign and conversion event data is sourced automatically from your [!DNL AMC] instance.
+No additional data upload is required.
 Reports evaluate campaign reach, frequency, and conversion effectiveness once data is available.

-The [!UICONTROL Measure] tab appears alongside the [[!UICONTROL Discover]** tab](../discover.md) in your AMC project.
+The [!UICONTROL Measure] tab appears alongside the [**[!UICONTROL Discover]** tab](../discover.md) in your [!DNL AMC] project.

 >[!IMPORTANT]
 >